Sometimes seemingly small decisions can lead to a huge positive impact. Our client TriStar Plastics learned this first hand.

 However, it took several quarters to optimize the campaigns in the direction that boosted the level of quality leads they were collecting.

-Using a methodical optimization process, we were able to increase lead levels by 62%, beginning in Q4 of 2016.
+Using a methodical optimization process, we were able to increase lead levels by 62%.

-The optimization process picked up speed in Q1 2017, increasing lead levels by another 112%.
+The optimization process picked up speed, increasing lead levels by another 112%.

 Overall, from Q4 2015 to Q1 2017, we helped TriStar grow their number of quality leads per month by an impressive 231% (from 15 to 55).